Your donation attempt encountered a problem. Please refresh the page to try again.

 Great

-This overall score is calculated from multiple beacon scores: 90% Accountability & Finance, 10% Leadership & Adaptability.
+This overall score is calculated from multiple beacon scores, weighted as follows: 90% Accountability & Finance, 10% Leadership & Adaptability.
 Learn more about our criteria and methodology.

 We recognize that not all metrics and beacons equally predict a charity’s success.
 The percentage each beacon contributes to the organization’s overall rating depends on the number of beacons an organization has earned.